 The match prompted no boom in US soccer; in fact it would be another 40 years before the US qualified again, although they have now played in six tournaments in a row, and in 2006 even qualified ahead of Mexico in their group (which didn't stop FIFA from seeding them in the bottom tier, with Mexico in the top, which put the US into a 'group of death'; not that greater attraction of the tournament on Televisa had anything to do with that).
 John Souza, whom most sources credit with the second, penalty goal against Chile, was selected to the tournament all-star team by Mundo Esportivo; no American would be similarly honoured until Claudio Reyna in 2002.

-Of the three non-Americans on the team, only Maca would become a citizen, and he too had a son who played pro in the NASL.
-McIlvanny was subsequently signed by Manchester United, and Gaetjens by Racing Club Paris, neither returned to the US.
+Of the three non-Americans on the team, only Maca became a citizen and he too had a son who played pro in the NASL.
+The other two benefitted briefly from the US success.
+McIlvanny was signed by Manchester United, and Gaetjens by Racing Club Paris; neither returned to the US.
 McIlvanny made no impact at Man U, and went on to play for Waterford in Ireland.
-Gaetjens moved from RCP to Arles before returning to Haiti; at some point in the 1960s the TonTon Macoute came for him and he was never seen again.
+Gaetjens injured his knee at Racing Club, moved to lower division play at Olympique Ales, and played once for Haiti in 1953.He retired in 1954, returned to Haiti and went into business, sponsoring and coaching youth teams as well.

-England wore blue away jerseys for the match; legend says they were never worn again but in fact they were, in 1959, and then retired permanently after a loss to Peru.
+England wore blue away jerseys for the match in 1950; legend says they were never worn again but in fact they were, in 1959, and then retired permanently after a loss to Peru.
 They will be wearing white tonight, though the Americans will again have a Haitian-born player in their lineup.
-But this time around, many of the Yanks have played in the same Premier League as their opponents, if anything they known them too well.
+Perhaps voodoo can work again.
+But this time around, many of the Yanks have played in the same Premier League as their opponents, if anything they know them too well.
 And it's unlikely Fabio Capello will keep Wayne Rooney watching in the stands.
-Still, though it may still be considered an upset, an American win would be nothing like the shocker it was, or perhaps should have been, in 1950.
+But even though it might still be considered an upset, an American win would be nothing like the shocker it was, or perhaps should have been, in 1950.

 Nice piece Mike